sr320/LabDocs/protocols/ProteinprepforMSMS.md

 2. Aliquot 150ul of supernatant to a new labeled tube.
 Save the remainder in the -80C.
 3. Make an ethanol dry-ice bath by getting a small plastic container and filling with ethanol.
 You will only need to dip one sample at a time.
 Slowly add small chunks of dry-ice until they are not dissolving very fast.
 This should be cold enough.
 3. Sonicate each sample for 10s and dip in ethanol + dry ice for 5s.
 Repeat twice for each sample (total of 3 times).
 When finished with a sample, wedge the tube into wet ice and move on to next sample.
 4. Between samples, rinse the sonicating probe with ethanol and nanopure.
+Dry with kim wipe.
 5. Aliquot 11ul of each sample to a new labeled tube for BCA assay.
 Save remainder for mini-trypsin digestion.
 6. Store all tubes at -80°C.